Mini256/tidb-snowflake-e-commerce-demo/docs/STEP_BY_STEP_GUIDE.md

 ![image](https://user-images.githubusercontent.com/5086433/172916424-736fdf79-34b7-4c09-a580-093b71b94144.png)

-This is a demo of an e-commerce application that uses TiDB as a data center to store business data such as orders, deliveries, user tags, etc. Use snowflake as data warehouse to archive cold data and number bin modeling.
-This demo analyzes user purchase behavior and selling data, generates user tags and hot selling products, does correlation recommendation, and also analyzes and monitors real-time transaction data.
+This is a demo of an e-commerce application that uses TiDB as a data center to store business data such as orders, expresses, user labels, etc. Use snowflake as data warehouse to archive cold data and number bin modeling.
+This demo analyzes user purchase behavior and selling data, generates user labels and hot selling products, does correlation recommendation, and also analyzes and monitors real-time transaction data.

 ### Business